viebel/blog.klipse.tech/_posts/2016-06-20-js-eval-secrets.md

 All the examples of this page are live and interactive examples:

 1. The code is executed in your browser
-2. You can modify the code and it is evaluated after 2 seconds of inactivity
+2. You can modify the code and it is evaluated as you type

 But sometimes, `eval` runs outside the scope of the caller function: